EmanuelSommer/ShinyFOSR/README.md

 ## About

-You are reading the doc about version : 0.0.1
+You are reading the doc about version: 0.0.1

-TBD
+`{ShinyFOSR}` is a Shiny app that allows users to interactively explore the functional regression models presented in the paper *Predicting normative walking biomechanics across the lifespan using seven simple features* by Liew et al. (2025).

 A [**free online version**](https://esommer.shinyapps.io/ShinyFOSR/) is available for testing.